reliablerascal/fl-legislation-etl/README.md

     * 0 = voted with their own party, against the opposing party
     * 1 = voted against their own party, with the opposing party ("Maverick")
     * 99 = voted against both parties ("Independent")
-* **mean_partisanship** describes the legislators' mean average partisan_vote across all their votes with partisan_vote as 0 or 1 (independent votes not counted).
+* **leg_mean_partisanship** describes the legislators' mean average partisan_vote across all their votes with partisan_vote as 0 or 1 (independent votes not counted).
 Mean partisanship values closer to 0 indicate voting more in lock-step with their own party.

 See [Data Dictionary for app_voting_patterns](docs/data-dictionary-app-voting-patterns.csv).
 <br><br>